MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/canary-demo.md

 This step-by-step guide covers how to use the [Kubernetes manifest task](/azure/devops/pipelines/tasks/reference/kubernetes-manifest-v0) with the `canary` strategy.
 A *canary* deployment strategy deploys new versions of an application next to stable, production versions.

-You use the associated workflow to evaluate the code and compare the baseline and canary app deployments.
+You use the associated workflow to deploy the code and compare the baseline and canary app deployments.
 Based on the evaluation, you decide whether to promote or reject the canary deployment.

 This tutorial uses Docker Registry and Azure Resource Manager service connections to connect to Azure resources.
 For an Azure Kubernetes Service (AKS) private cluster or a cluster that has local accounts disabled, an [Azure Resource Manager service connections](../../library/service-endpoints.md#azure-resource-manager-service-connection) is a better way to connect.